Evidence review

 Benefits track ongoing exposure — and fade when you stop

 There is a second inconvenient finding for the "tiny maintenance dose" pitch: the benefits of these drugs depend on continued, adequate exposure.
 In the STEP 4 maintenance trial, people who stopped semaglutide regained weight, while those who continued held their loss7.
 The effect tracks the drug being present at an effective level.
 That matters directly for microdosing, because a dose low enough to be a "microdose" may simply be too low to reach — let alone maintain — a meaningful effect.
+We weigh the maintenance-specific case in using a microdose to maintain weight loss.

 The cardiovascular argument doesn't transfer